sbeyn/nxlog/README.md

 ## How it works

 The NXLog Community Edition is one of our open source log management solutions available at no cost.
-This role add just a configuration for read eventlog, other files log and forward the data to syslog centralized logging.
+This role add just a configuration for read files log and forward the data to syslog centralized logging.
 The module win_package (by Chocolatey) manage all aspects of Nxlog (installation, configuration, upgrade, and uninstallation).

 ## Role Main Variables

 1. `nxlog_omtcp_host` (default: `localhost`): the host of syslog centralized logging.
-2. `nxlog_eventlog` (default: `false`): This params enabled the forward eventlog to syslog centralized logging.

 ## Role Other Variables